andresoliva/NanoBle33Sense_LowPower/README.md

 * 320 uA corresponds to the bare power consumption of the microcontroller when is sleeping and doing nothing.
 * 240 uA corresponds to having the accelerometer turned ON at  62.5 Hz in normal mode (by changing the value the power consumption value can be decreased) and reading the values.
-* 320 uA due to the fact that the wire library does not support tjhe .end command.
+* 320 uA due to the fact that the wire library does not support the ".end" command.
 This means that you cannot turn off the circuitry associated with the I2C while you are not using it, therefore, implying a constant power consumption similar to the one you have when the Serial port has been init but is not used.
 * 310 uA corresponds to the Edge impulse Tiny Ml inference model each second with a 62 ms inference time.
 * 31 uA corresponds to the LoRa module transmitting one message every 10 minutes with Spread Factor 7.